 There may be circumstances when it is appropriate for staff to use reasonable force in order to safeguard children from harm.
-Further information regarding our approach and expectations can be found in our behaviour policy and is in line with the DfE 'Use of reasonable force in schools' guidance.
-Note: Further advice can be accessed in Part two of KCSIE.
+Further information regarding our approach is in line with the DfE 'Use of reasonable force in schools.

 10.2 The use of school premises by other organisations